deskflow/homebrew-tap/README.md

 ```
 or

-The Continuous Build is built every Deskflow lands a commit.
+The Continuous Build is built daily from the lastest Deskflow commits.
 Use this if you want try out lastest code
 ```
 brew install deskflow-dev
 ```